Terraform ECS Fargate Example

 }

-For AWS Fargate to know how to run our container, we need to define an AWS ECS Task.
+We must tell AWS how to run our container, so, we need to define an ECS Task which tells our ECS Cluster how much cpu

 # ./main.tf